 Germany has shown strong leadership on global health through its G7 and G20 presidencies

-In 2015 (latest year for which full data is available), Germany channeled US$445 million (46%) of its health ODA multilaterally, which is lower than the DAC average of 55%.
-Key recipients of multilateral health ODA in 2015 were the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund), the EU Institutions, and Gavi, the Vaccine Alliance (Gavi).
+In 2016, Germany channeled US$533 million (47%) of its health ODA multilaterally, which is lower than the DAC average of 56%.
+Key recipients of multilateral health ODA in 2016 were the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund), the EU Institutions, and Gavi, the Vaccine Alliance (Gavi).
 Germany is the fourth-largest government donor to the Global Fund and the fifth-largest to Gavi.
 Germany announced at the Fifth Global Fund Replenishment Conference in Montreal (September 2016) that it will contribute €800 million to the Global Fund for the 2017-2019 funding period.
 (US$998 million as converted by the Global Fund).
 This is a substantial increase relative to the €655 million (US$725 million) pledge Germany made in 2014.
 Germany hosted a successful Gavi replenishment in January 2015 and pledged US$720 million direct funding for 2016 to 2020, a significant increase from its previous pledge (US$208 million between 2006 and 2015).

 Overall, Germany provided US$610 million as bilateral health ODA in 2016, corresponding to 3% of Germany’s total bilateral ODA (see figure).
 This is a significant increase of 17% compared to US$523 million in 2015.
 Priority areas were basic health infrastructure (26%), infectious disease control (20%), reproductive health care (19%), and health policy and administrative management (12%).
-It committed US$152 million to the Global Polio Eradication Initiative (GPEI) for 2013 to 2017.
-Funding for GPEI is bilaterally channeled to Afghanistan and Nigeria (both receive US$15 million annually).
-The Federal Ministry for Economic Development and Cooperation (BMZ) topped up this pledge with US$15 million for Pakistan for 2016 to 2018.
+It committed US$152 million to the Global Polio Eradication Initiative (GPEI) for 2013 to 2018.
 Through the ‘Health in Africa’ special program announced in 2015, Germany will spend an additional €600 million (US$664 million) between 2016 and 2019 for bilateral HSS programs in Africa, with this almost doubling its annual bilateral health spending in Africa.
 Health is currently a priority sector of German bilateral cooperation in 12 countries, five of which are in sub-Saharan Africa.

 Priority countries for bilateral cooperation on health: